jhudsl/tidyversecourse/docs/04-dataviz.md

 By coloring our points by a different variable in the dataset, we now understand our dataset better.
 This is one of the goals of data visualization!
 And, specifically, what we're doing here in `ggplot2` is known as **mapping a variable to an aesthetic**.
 We took another variable in the dataset, mapped it to a color, and then put those colors on the points in the plot.
 Well, we only told `ggplot2` what variable to map.
 It took care of the rest!

 Of course, we can also *manually* specify the colors of the points on our graph; however, manually specifying the colors of points happens *outside* of the `aes()` call.
-This is because `ggplot2` does not have to go through the mapping the variable to an aesthetic process.
+This is because `ggplot2` does not have to go through the process of mapping the variable to an aesthetic (color in this case).
 In the code here, `ggplot2` doesn't have to go through the trouble of figuring out which level of the variable is going to be which color on the plot (the mapping to the aesthetic part of the process).
 Instead, it just colors every point red.
 Thus, **manually specifying the color of your points happens _outside_ of `aes()`**:

 ```r